Andrés Torrón: Biography

 Torrón studied guitar, harmony, and composition with Gustavo Ripa, Esteban Klisich, and Coriún Aharonián.
 In the 1980s, he co-founded the underground magazine Tranvías & Buzones.
 In the early 1990s, he formed the band Públicas Virtudes, which released the album Basura Contemporánea in 1993.

-In 1995, he began working as a music journalist for the weekly newspaper Brecha.
-He has since contributed to La Diaria, El País Cultural, Dossier, Bla, Montevideo Portal, and El Observador; as well as to international magazines such as Relix, Global Rhythm, and Todavía.
+In 1995, he began working as a music journalist for the Uruguayan weekly newspaper Brecha.
+He has since contributed to various Uruguayan media outlets like la siaria, El País Cultural, Dossier, Bla, Montevideo Portal, and El Observador; as well as to international magazines such as Relix, Global Rhythm, and Todavía.

 Music

 Since the early 2000s, Torrón has been active in artistic production.
 His first work as a producer was the album De donde querés venir mañana (2003) by the Uruguayan group La Saga.

 In 2004, Andrés Torrón was featured as a guest guitarist on Jorge Drexler's album Eco in the song "Don de Fluir."

-In 2006, he produced the original music composed by Santiago Tavella for the theatrical play Los últimos Sánchez, directed by Marianella Morena.
-The following year, he participated alongside Tavella in the musical supervision of the performance Mujeres infinitas, infinitas mujeres, presented at the Solís Theatre in Montevideo and also directed by Morena.

 In 2008, he co-composed the original music for the play Cascanueces, directed by Martín Inthamoussu, together with Paola Dalto.
-That same year, he collaborated with Uruguayan musician Nico Arnicho on his album Confesiones, co-writing the track “Al Karnaval” with Dalto and Arnicho, and producing a remix of the track “De salida”.
+That same year, he collaborated with Uruguayan musician Nico Arnicho on his album Confesiones, co-writing the track "Al Karnaval" with Dalto and Arnicho, and producing a remix of the track "De salida".

 Since 2010, Torrón has collaborated with the Japanese record label Rambling Records on various music productions targeting the Asian market.
 In 2012, he produced the album Sol de Bossa, released in Japan, which received significant attention.

-In 2014, he served as executive producer for Fernando Santullo’s album El mar sin miedo.
-He also contributed as a guitarist on the track “El arma” and produced a remix of the song “Pedalear”, which was included in the digital album El mar sin ruido (2015).
+In 2014, he served as executive producer for Fernando Santullo's album El mar sin miedo.
+He also contributed as a guitarist on the track "El arma" and produced a remix of the song "Pedalear", which was included in the digital album El mar sin ruido (2015).

 Dos

 In 2017, Torrón and his daughter Lucía formed the duo Dos and released the EP Demasiado tarde.
-In 2018, they joined the collaborative collective Enlaces, alongside musicians such as Juan Casanova, Sebastián Teysera, Pedro Dalton, Gabriel Peluffo, Matías Rada, Luciano Supervielle, and Florencia Núñez.
-They performed at La Trastienda in Montevideo.

 The duo released the single Ascensores in 2019 and the EP Música para fin de fiesta in 2024.